-Responsible for the legal and financial compliance of the charity, this body is chiefly drawn from among members of the Brooke Family with a connection to Sarawak.
+Responsible for the strategic direction, legal and financial compliance of the charity, this board is drawn from members of the Brooke Family and other global citizens with a connection to Sarawak.

-Brother of Jason, Laurence was born in London in 1983.
-A keen traveller and designer, he takes a great interest in the practical design aspects of our projects, flying in to support on fabrication and installation stages.
-He was most recently responsible for designing the micro-climate display cases for the Brooke Gallery.
+Brother of Jason, Laurence is a keen traveller and designer, and takes a great interest in the practical design aspects of our projects, flying in to support on fabrication and installation stages.
+He was most recently responsible for designing the micro-climate display cases for the Brooke Gallery at Fort Margherita and the Ranee Museum at the Old Court House.

 The Trust’s Advisory Panel is composed of subject matter experts in a diverse range of fields.
 Advice from this panel informs the various activities and projects we undertake.